 3. Remove Row if NA in Any Column

-Here is how to use R to remove a row if NA in any of the columns:
+Here is how to use R to remove a row if NA is in any of the columns:

 # Example 6: Remove row if NA in any column using dplyr